lambda-dom/weidu_library/weidu_library/docs/libraries/installers.md

 Installer for resources of `type` with resource information in `table` (full path). `patches` is an optional file to be `INCLUDED` containing patching functions referenced by name in `table`; any such patching function will be called with no arguments.
 Finally, `tra` is an optional tra file and `dir` is an optional directory wehere the resources are located, defaulting to a standard location depending on `type` (e. g. `%MOD_FOLDER%/resources/%ext%`, where `ext` is the resource extension associated to `type`).

 For each `type` of resource there is a template example for the structure of the .2da table located in `%WEIDU_LIBRARY_DIR%/resources/2da/installers/templates`.
+All these tables share the first two and the last three fields, with a (mostly) common meaning to them: `resource` is a symbolic name for the resource to be installed, usually just the file basename. `install` is a flag to selectively enable or disable installing for debugging purposes. `patch` is a resource patcher, a function with signature `STR_VAR destination = "*"` that *must* be in scope, and `destination` is a (computed) resource reference that will serve as the destination file basename.
+Finally, `override` is a debugging flag that controls what to do if a same-named resource already exists: if `0` then overriding is not allowed and if the resource already the function FAIL's, if `1` overriding is allowed.
+On the other hand if the `override` is `2` then the overriden resource *must* already exist otherwise the function FAIL's.

+## C. 1. `install_resources` calling sequence.

+`get_installer_writer STR_VAR type RET writer`

+`get_installer_patcher STR_VAR type RET patcher`

+`get_installer_handler STR_VAR type RET handler`

 # D. Managing references.